abhisheksrocks/async_button/README.md

 );
 ```

-# Other Examples
+# More Intuitive Examples

 All buttons also supports these arguments - `loadingStyleBuilder`, `successStyleBuilder` and `failureStyleBuilder` which creates the custom state styles at runtime.
-That essentially mean that one can create unlimited number of custom state widgets and styles based on different condition.
+This essentially mean that one can create unlimited number of custom state widgets and styles based on different conditions.

-There is also scope for fallback styles and widgets if none of the necessary conditions are met.
+There are also scopes for fallback styles and widgets if none of the necessary conditions are met.

 ## Login Button